 If you’re ready to take the next step and launch a customer rewards program—a modern one that doesn’t rely on printing punch cards—follow these steps:

-- Find a loyalty program vendor: Instead of hiring a developer to code a rewards program from scratch, you’ll be much better off working with an existing solution.
+- Find a loyalty program for retailers: Instead of hiring a developer to code a rewards program from scratch, you’ll be much better off working with an existing solution.
 Look for a loyalty program solution that integrates with your POS and CRM for ease of use, that meets your needs, such as offering omnichannel rewards, and creates a great customer experience.
 If you run an independent business, find a loyalty program for small, local businesses.

 - Create a program structure: Decide how customers will garner points and earn rewards.
 Will you give them points for every purchase or every purchase of a certain amount (e.g., minimum $20 spend)?
 Will you have a point system (e.g., $1 spent equals 5 points) or just offer rewards after customers have spent a certain amount (e.g., reward after every $100 spent)?